Division of Pediatric Allergy & Immunology

 The division works closely with registered dietitians, psychologists, social workers, and child life specialists at a pediatric allergy clinic at Fink Children’s Ambulatory Care Center, part of Hassenfeld Children’s Hospital at NYU Langone, to offer comprehensive allergy care.
-Faculty also collaborate with the Divisions of Pediatric Gastroenterology, Pediatric Pulmonary Medicine, and Pediatric Otolaryngology, as well as with the Ronald O. Perelman Department of Dermatology.
+Faculty also collaborate with the Divisions of Pediatric Gastroenterology and Hepatology, Pediatric Pulmonary Medicine, and Pediatric Otolaryngology, as well as with the Ronald O. Perelman Department of Dermatology.

 The division offers a four-week elective during which medical students and residents see patients at Fink Children’s Ambulatory Care Center and Hassenfeld Children’s Hospital—34th Street.
 This provides trainees with expertise in caring for pediatric patients with diverse allergic disorders that are relevant to pediatric practice.